CV help

 - Read it out loud - this can help identify tone, check the flow and ensure you haven't just constructed a wordy list

 One more important point - don't be tempted to 'stretch the truth' in your CV.
-Getting your foot in the door would be worthless if, once you are at interview, you can't back up your claims.
+Getting your foot in the door would be worthless if, once you are at an interview, you can't back up your claims or are inconsistent with what you are telling a recruiter.
 You want an employer who wants you for all the unique skills and experience you can bring.